 4. Low Minimum Investment

-There are many robo-advisors that do not have a minimum on the amount of money you can invest with.
+Many robo-advisors don’t have a minimum investment requirement.
 As such, they offer a low-barrier entry to obtaining professional and individualized wealth management service that you may not be able to access otherwise.

 5. Tax Efficiency

 Many robo-advisors incorporate or offer tax-loss harvesting strategies that involve selling assets that have lost value and using the capital loss to lower or wipe out other capital gains realized on the rest of your portfolio.
 They then proceed to buy another asset in place of the one that was sold.

 The outcome of tax loss harvesting is that you save on taxes in the short term while growing your investment.

 Robo-advisors hold your money at a bank that is a member of the Canadian Investor Protection Fund (CIPF).
 Therefore your funds are protected from insolvency just like the other monies you have in your bank – up to $1 million per account.